eXascaleInfolab/clubmark/algorithms/README.md

 > `*` means weighted networks are supported.
 > - *Parameter-Free*
 > `*` means availability of default values for all parameters,
-> `+*` means parameter-free clustering algorithm with optional > parameters for the data preprocessing or output postprocessing.
+> `+*` means parameter-free clustering algorithm with optional > parameters for the data preprocessing or output post-processing.

 ## Origins